 John Grimley: I am also aware that China’s Foreign Investment Law is undergoing revisions.
 How will this affect Guangdong’s free trade zone and the others in China?

 Paul Kossof: The current draft of the Foreign Investment Law would likely lead to the end of Variable Interest Entities in China.
 Currently, foreign investors can use contracts to exert control over companies wholly owned by PRC nationals, allowing these investors to participate in restricted or banned industries.
 Once the VIE model is no longer available.
 Foreign investors will look for other avenues of participating in these industries, namely free trade zones.
 But at the same time, the new catalogue will open up some very important industries to foreign companies.

 John Grimley: Is there anything else you would like to share about this new free trade zone?

-Paul Kossof: I think that this new FTZ, along with the FTZs in Tianjin and Fujian, will show China’s investment in using FTZs as a method for promoting economic development.
-Not only is China establishing more FTZs, but they are larger (the Guangdong FTZ is almost four times as large as the original SFTZ) and will have their own unique characteristics.
+Paul Kossof: I think that this new FTZ, along with the FTZs in Tianjin and Fujian.
+Will show China’s investment in using FTZs as a method for promoting economic development.
+Not only is China establishing more FTZs.
+But they are larger (the Guangdong FTZ is almost four times as large as the original SFTZ).
+They will have their own unique characteristics.
 For example, the Guangdong FTZ will focus on Mainland China’s ties with Hong Kong and Macao.
 I’m looking forward to seeing whether the FTZ model takes hold in China.